 Written by: Moses Uneh Yahmia

-Moses Uneh Yahmia is a Liberian.
-He can be reached at email@example.com.
+Moses Uneh Yahmia is a cadre of the left tendency in Liberia.
+He can be reached via email@example.com